xpepermint/koa-jwt-access/README.md

 Returns a middleware which verifies access token existance, validates its content and saves it into the `ctx.accessPayload` variable.
 In case when the token is not set or its content is not valid, an error is thrown.

+The `secret` attribute expects a key for decoding the JWT token.
+Here you can pass a `string` of a `function`.

 The `options` attribute is passed directly into `verify` method of the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) package.

 ## License (MIT)